CMU-SAFARI/Apollo/README.md

 * Apollo currently does not support paired-end reads.
 Those paired-end reads can be provided as multiple input read sets to the Apollo where they also should have multiple read-to-assembly alignment files.
 Another option is to merge the paired-end Illumina reads into one FASTA file but one should make sure that the read ids per sequence are unique.

 * Apollo requires `samtools` to be preinstalled in order to generate the index files and sort the alignment file.

+### Publication and citing Apollo

+If you would like to cite Apollo, please cite the following publication:

+> Can Firtina, Jeremie S. Kim, Mohammed Alser, Damla Senol Cali, A. Ercument Cicek, Can Alkan, and Onur Mutlu,
+> "Apollo: A Sequencing-Technology-Independent, Scalable, and Accurate Assembly Polishing Algorithm"
+> *Bioinformatics*, **btaa179**, 2020. [doi:10.1093/bioinformatics/btaa179][doi]